Satoshi-Sh/django-portofolio/README.md

 </p>

 ### Description
- Fullstack website created with Django, showcasing projects and blog posts.
+ Fullstack website created with Django, hosted on Pythonanywhere, and showcasing projects and blog posts.
 Used flexbox and bootstrap to design the page layouts, and Sqllite as a database.
 Blog posts can be searched by categories.

 ### Live Page
 https://satoshi40.pythonanywhere.com/